TIBHannover/climate-knowledge-graph/README.md

 # Climate Knowledge Graph (ClimateKG)

-ClimateKG is a literature resource for climate change science.
+— A literature resource and community knowledge graph for climate change science

+ClimateKG helps create impact for climate science by improving visibility.
 It is intended for use by the public, policymakers, and scientists.
-The project has made a knowledge graph to help users navigate these complex corpora — to answer questions and access documents.
+The project has built a knowledge graph to help users navigate these complex corpora — to answer questions, access documents, and use metadata.

-To start with ClimateKG has imported the main sections of the 10,000 page corpus [IPCC Sixth Assessment Report (AR6)](https://www.ipcc.ch/assessment-report/ar6/) into the knowledge graph.
+As a starting point, ClimateKG has imported the main sections of the 10,000 page corpus [*IPCC Sixth Assessment Report*](https://www.ipcc.ch/assessment-report/ar6/) into the knowledge graph.

-On AR6:
+On the *IPCC Sixth Assessment Report*:

 > It is a survival guide for humanity.
 As it shows, the 1.5-degree limit is achievable. <br/> - [UN Secretary-General António Guterres](https://media.un.org/avlibrary/en/asset/d302/d3022200#:~:text=In%20a%20video%20message%20to,1.5%2Ddegree%20limit%20is%20achievable) (2023)

-## ClimateKG links
+## ClimateKG project links

 - [ClimateKG:](https://prod-climatekg.semanticclimate.org/) Browse the text and data
 - [ClimateKG Data Bench:](https://tibhannover.github.io/ClimateKG-Data-Bench/) Data analysis and community contributions
 - [Docs:](https://tibhannover.github.io/climate-knowledge-graph/) Documentation and development log

-## IPCC Report: Knowledge transformation schematic
+## IPCC report: From browsable website to dynamic data resource

 <img src="images/dia2c.png" alt="IPCC Report: Knowledge transformation schematic" style="width:100%;max-width:100%;height:auto;">

 ## How the knowledge graph is made

-The objective is to add a data surface to what is already in the documents and make that knowledge usable.
+The objective is to add a data surface to what is already in the documents, making the knowledge usable and searchable.

-The AR6 reports on the web are changed into basic **foundational datasets** to show its main parts.
-Then, connections are made between the parts using an **entity-relationship model**.
-The data is now a **knowledge graph** and the connected data can be searched.
+ClimateKG converts the *Sixth Assessment Report* from the web into basic **foundational datasets** to capture their main parts.
+It then connects these components using an **entity-relationship model**.
+The result is a **knowledge graph**: structured and connected data that can be searched directly.

 ### Foundational datasets